-EN 61326-1:2013 Electrical equipment for measurement, control and laboratory use - EMC requirements restriction of hazardous substances

-EN 50581:2012 Technical documentation for the assessment of electrical and electronic products with respect to the
+EN 61326-1:2013 Electrical equipment for measurement, control and laboratory use - EMC requirements EN 50581:2012 Technical documentation for the assessment of electrical and electronic products with respect to the restriction of hazardous substances

-Please be advised that based on the information available to us from our raw material suppliers, the products manufactured by us do not contain, as intentional additives, any of the restricted materials including cadmium, hexavalent chromium, lead, mercury, polybrominated biphenyls (PBB), polybrominated diphenyls (PBDE).
+Please be advised that based on the information available to us from our raw material suppliers, the products manufactured by us do not contain, as intentional additives, any of the restricted materials including lead (see note below), mercury, cadmium, hexavalent chromium, polybrominated biphenyls (PBB), polybrominated diphenyls (PBDE), bis(2-ethylhexyl) phthalate (DEHP), butyl benzyl phthalate (BBP), dibutyl phthalate (DBP), and diisobutyl phthalate (DIBP).
+However, please note that articles containing greater than 0.1% lead concentration are RoHS 3 compliant using exemption 6c.